 Then click on “Upload Theme”

-In the box that opens up, click on “Choose File” and upload the genesis.zip file from your theme folder.
+In the box that opens up, click on “Choose File” and upload the genesis.zip file that your purchased from studiopress.

 Activate it and if it asks you to update it, then go ahead and do so.

-Next, repeat the steps above but upload the zip folder with your theme name (there are only two zip folders, one for genesis and one for your theme), activate your theme.
+Next, repeat the steps above but upload the zip folder with your theme name, activate your theme.

 Step 2: Install Your Header